 - "Membership End Date" shall mean the date from which Member no longer receives the benefits of the Membership Services, whether due to expiration of the Term or at Coinlock's discretion;

-- "Membership Form" shall mean the executed online Membership Form that sets out the amount of Membership Services purchased by the Member and is executed by the parties;
+- "Membership Form" shall mean the executed online Membership Form that sets out the amount of Membership Services purchased by the Member on the Coinlock Platform;

-- "Membership Requirements" shall mean the Trust Fund contribution payable pursuant to this Agreement and other terms and conditions as expressly set forth herein;
+- "Membership Requirements" shall mean the Annual Fee payable pursuant to this Agreement and other terms and conditions as expressly set forth herein;

 - "Membership Services" shall mean the Coinlock Platform's Peer-to-Peer Buy and Sell cryptocurrency feature subscribed to by Member hereunder;

-- "Membership Start Date" shall mean the date identified on the Membership Form as the date from which the annual Term shall be calculated in relation to the initial Membership Services level purchased;
+- "Membership Start Date" shall mean the date from which the annual Term shall be calculated in relation to the Membership Services level purchased; and

-- "Term" shall mean the annual period beginning and ending one (1) year from the Membership Start Date, as identified in the Membership Form.
+- "Term" shall mean the annual period beginning and ending one (1) year from the Membership Start Date, as gathered from the Membership Form.
 Subsequent Membership Services purchases are entitled to their own annual Term, but under no circumstances may a Member extend the duration of past purchased Membership Services, which expire in totality at the expiration of one (1) year.
-For purposes of defining an applicable Term, all Membership Services are deemed expended in the order they are purchased;
+For purposes of defining an applicable Term, all Membership Services are deemed expended in the order they are purchased.

 - "Trust Fund Contribution" shall be the amount charged by Coinlock to Member, in Bitcoin or fiat currency, to fund its Membership Services operations, up to and including arbitration.